plastfw/plastfw/README.md

 ### Description

-⋅⋅⋅Number of employees ~ 50-60
+- Number of employees ~ 50-60

-⋅⋅⋅Direction - game development for android and web / Playable Ads
+- Direction - game development for android and web / Playable Ads

 ### My tasks
-⋅⋅⋅Prototyping
+- Prototyping
-⋅⋅⋅Implementation of analytics and SDK
+- Implementation of analytics and SDK
-⋅⋅⋅Setting up Animations
+- Setting up Animations
-⋅⋅⋅Drawing and optimization ui
+- Drawing and optimization ui

 ---